Navigation (displayed along side of page)

 Using refs to call AuiSidenav method

-In order to call the getNavigationJson()
+In order to call the getNavigationJson() method,

-you must create a ref, assign it to the AuiSidenav component, and then use ref.current
+you must create a ref, assign it to the AuiSidenav component, and then use ref.current to access the method:

 const auiSidenavRef = React.createRef();